arturo32/FirstReactJSProjects/README.md

 ## Contact Manager

 Project inspired by the course of React + Redux of the Sololearn Android app.
 It uses concepts of state (hooks), separation of concerns, functional components and "lifting the state up" (indirect communication between components).
+Afterwards I made a version using Redux (contact-redux), a library that makes state management easier in big applications (not the case, but it was useful for study purposes).

 ![Contact Manager site](https://github.com/arturo32/FirstReactJSProjects/blob/master/images/contact.gif)